Is Indonesia Worth Visiting? Everything You Need to Know

 • Good for surfing, lower prices, and fewer crowds.

-We ventured on our Indonesia trip in January, it was hot and humid but we did not experience much rain at all.
+We visited Indonesia in January, it was hot and humid but we did not experience much rain at all.

 Nusa Island beach views Indonesia Holiday - The Best Advice to Know Before you go Happy Irish Wanderers